vikiscience/Navigation_with_Deep_Reinforcement_Learning/README.md

 - **`2`** - turn left.
 - **`3`** - turn right.

-The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+The task is episodic (episode length is 300 steps), and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.

+Current best result is 16.61:

+![image2]

 ### Getting Started